Leave of Absence & Deferment

 If your plans change and you need to extend your request, you can either contact our office or submit another request at www.usu.edu/loa

 If your plans change and you need to shorten your request, you can either contact our office or submit another request at www.usu.edu/loa

 Students are only allowed to take up to three semesters for a Leave of Absence request We allow students to defer their admission up to three times.
 However, restrictions apply for those requesting more than 1 ½ years for deferment.
 You will be notified if your deferment request is approved or otherwise.
 For students that are going on a mission, have been called to active duty or training through the military, or those with extenuating circumstances, we allow for a longer leave period.

 If you want to reject your admission to Utah State, you can go to www.usu.edu/loa and indicate that you are declining your offer of admission from Utah State.

 Scholarships from Utah State will be put on hold when a Leave of Absence or Deferment request is submitted.
-If the scholarship is from a private donor or organization, the donor must be contacted directly in order to place the scholarship on hold during a leave.
+If the scholarship is from a specific USU department, regents, or other private donors and organizations, the donors must be contacted directly in order to place the scholarship on hold during your leave.